 Always wanting to do more I tried several different career fields in EMS, Transport, 911, Cath Lab, Critical Care Transport, and finally circled my way back to EMS Education.
 I founded Distance CME with 2 partners, and in 2016 merged with OnCourse Learning the largest single provider of Health Care education in the country.
 This relationship has enabled us to provide education to an ever growing audience that sees Live On-Line education as the easiest, simplest way to get top quality education while keeping you working.

-In 1992, she started in EMS, becoming a practical instructor right out of school and has been working her way up the ranks ever since.
+Becky worked in and later ran sheltered workshops, group homes and staffed apartments with adults with diagnoses of developmental disabilities, autism (spectrum), traumatic brain injuries, various mental health issues (personality, psychotic and mood disorders) and those who are dually diagnosed.
+1992, she started in EMS, becoming a practical instructor right out of school and has been working her way up the ranks ever since.
 Becky worked on Transfer and 911 trucks as well as Lead Educator and Clinical Training Center Coordinator (AHA related) at a private ambulance company.
 In 2006, Becky founded and continues to be the Director/Advisor and Lead Educator for Wellesley College EMS.
 She holds the honor of Training Center Faculty for the Clinical Training Center, which is out of Boston Medical Center and proudly lectures at both local and national EMS conferences.
 Truly believing that giving back and pay it forward strengthens the EMS Community, Becky began doing volunteer work for the American Heart Association as Regional Faculty, the Massachusetts/Rhode Island Emergency Cardiac Care (ECC) Committee and is currently on the New England ECC Committee.
 She is active with social media, founding and administrating several types of Facebook group pages including International Sudden Cardiac Arrest (SCA) Survivors, EMS Educators and Other Tribal Elders and most recently an homage page to a fallen EMS colleague.
 Being a member of the National Association of EMS Educators (NAEMSE) since 2002, Having previous chaired the Recognition Committee, Becky currently sits as a member of the Board of Directors and Secretary/Executive Committee for NAEMSE and will be sworn in for a second term in August, 2016.
 She currently lives in a suburb of Boston, Massachusetts.

 During that time, he obtained his paramedic certification and went back to school for a Bachelor’s in Business Management.
 His wife and he decided to move to Las Vegas, NV. in April 2004.
 He obtained his Master’s degree in adult education with electives focused on distance education in 2012.